Thuenen-GeoNode-Development/thuenen_atlas/geonode/geonode/templates/subsites/README.md

 Styling can be overridden by using the more concrete `.msgapi .gn-theme` css selector as shown with the following:

 <img src="statics/css.png" alt="css field img" width="50%">

+# Existing subsites
+This section describes steps for proper configuration of the subsites that are already part of the repository

+## Holisoils
+1. Add a new subsite in the admin panel.
+Site name has to be "holisoils"
+2. Add a theme.
+3. Within a theme, add a logo.
+Use "holisoils_logo_header.png" file in templates/subsites/statics
+4. Set Jumbotron title to "Holisoils"
+5. Set Jumbotron content to "Working together for forest soils"